binczech/shopping-app-api/README.md

 **About**

-This project is API that was created for [Shopping List App](https://github.com/binczech/shopping-list-app).
+This project is API that was created for [Shopping App](https://github.com/binczech/shopping-app).
 It is written in [Express.js](https://expressjs.com/).
 It reads data from JSON files and exposes data through 3 endpoints.

 **Prerequisities**